lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.6.
 Plot the distribution of diameters of the Trans-Neptunian Objects derived from their absolute H magnitudes.
-For this you will need to use the formula below, where ``H`` is the absolute H magnitude, and ``A`` is the albedo.
+For this, use the formula below, where ``H`` is the absolute H magnitude, and ``A`` is the albedo.
 The equation which gives the diameter d in kilometers  is :math:`d = 10^{(3.1236 - 0.5 \times log(A) - 0.2 \times H)}` .
-Recall that the query you executed in Step 2.1 already returned a column with the H magnitude, so you won't need to execute a new query for this step.
+Recall that the query executed in Step 2.1 already returned a column with the H magnitude, so it won't be necessary to execute a new query for this step.
-For the purpose of this demonstration, we will use the albedo of 0.15.
+For the purpose of this demonstration, the albedo of 0.15 will be adopted.
-This is a common value in literature - see, e. g., `Vilenius et al. 2012. <https://arxiv.org/pdf/1204.0697.pdf>`_ We note that the derived diameter depends only weakly on the adopted albedo.
+This is a common value in literature - see, e. g., `Vilenius et al. 2012. <https://arxiv.org/pdf/1204.0697.pdf>`_ Note that the derived diameter depends only weakly on the adopted albedo.
 Adopting albedo of 0.15, the above expression for ``d`` reduces to :math:`d = 10^{(3.536 - (0.2 \times H))}` km.

 2.7.
 Add an additional column by clicking on the "add column" icon above the table.